dotnet/csharplang/proposals/init.md

 One of the main pivot points in how this feature is encoded will come down to the following question:

-> Is it a binary breaking change to remove `init` from a `set`?
+> Is it a binary breaking change to replace `init` with `set`?

-Removing `init`, and thus making a field or property fully writable is never a source breaking change.
-For fields it is never a binary breaking change either.
-Additionally removing it from a field is never a binary breaking change.
-The only behavior up in question is whether or not this remains true for a property.
+Replacing `init` with `set` and thus making a property fully writable is never a source breaking change on a non-virtual property.
+It simply expands the set of scenarios where the property can be written.
+The only behavior in question is whether or not this remains a binary breaking change.

-If we want to make the removal of `init` from a property a compatible change then it will force our hand on the modreq vs. attributes decision below.
-If one the other hand this is seen as a non-interesting scenario then this will make the modreq vs. attribute decision less impactful.
+If we want to make the change of `init` to `set` a source and binary compatible change then it will force our hand on the modreq vs. attributes decision below because it will rule out modreqs as a soulution.
+If on the other hand this is seen as a non-interesting then this will make the modreq vs. attribute decision less impactful.

 **Resolution**
 This scenario is not seen as compelling by LDM.